fiskaltrust/interface-doc/doc/general/terminology/terminology.md

 ## Terminology

-Table 2 contains descriptions and explanations of all general terms and abbreviations used in this document.
+table <!-- TODO: table references --> 2 contains descriptions and explanations of all general terms and abbreviations used in this document.
 For specifications or provisions of national law, please refer to the appropriate appendix.

 | **Term**                      | **Description**                                                                                                                                                                                                                                          |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|